Async and Await

 });

-the previous example which explicitly returns a Promise
+the previous example which explicitly returns a Promise.
+The two sumAsync functions

 are completely identical in their functionality, but the one which is defined using async